nook-io/python-yapily/docs/SortEnum.md

 # SortEnum

-Valid options for the sort parameter
+The attribute on which resources / records returned should be sorted.
+Valid options for the sort parameter.

 ## Properties
 Name | Type | Description | Notes